eegli/pampa.place/README.md

 ### Preparing maps

 If you want to **use an existing GeoJSON file** that you did not create yourself, you may want to run it through the cleanup utility first.
+This also applies to the

 Place your files in the `geojson` folder in the root directory.
 Then, run